Instalab

 If your result is unusual but everything else looks normal, retest in a few months under similar conditions to see whether the pattern holds.
 A repeat reading in the same range is more informative than one outlier.
 If the pattern persists, a gastroenterologist or endocrinologist familiar with bile acid metabolism is the right specialist to involve.

-Tauroursodeoxycholic Acid is best interpreted alongside these tests.
+Tauroursodeoxycholic Acid is included in these pre-built panels.